AyanRuzdan/operating-systems-assignment/question.md

 Each line will have a process name that will be a string.

-Followung the name will be the arrival time of the process.
+Following the name will be the arrival time of the process.
 The arrival time will be in reference to the previous process.

 Following this will be the total execution time.